XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 ### PodDisruptionBudget

-Moving PodDisruptionBudget apiVersion from `policy/v1beta1` to `policy/v1` The only thing you need to do is to change the API version.
+PodDisruptionBudget `apiVersion` is moved from `policy/v1beta1` to `policy/v1`.
+The main thing you need to do is to change `apiVersion`.

 From: